elastic/harp/README.md

   #ChickenEggProblem

-* Harp is only supporting `Vault`? - No, it has been published with only vault support builtin, but it supports many other secret storage implementations via plugins.
+* Harp is only supporting `Vault`? - No, it has been published with only vault support built-in, but it supports many other secret storage implementations via plugins.

-* What's the difference with `Vault`? - Hashicorp Vault is an encrypted highly available K/V store with advanced autorization engine, it doesn't handle secret provisioning for you.
+* What's the difference with `Vault`? - HashiCorp Vault is an encrypted highly available K/V store with advanced authorization engine, it doesn't handle secret provisioning for you.
 You can't ask Vault to generate secrets for your application and store them using a defined logic.
 Harp is filling this requirement.